Skip to main content

 Contributors netapp-ahibbard netapp-dbagwell

 SnapMirror active sync (also referred to as SnapMirror Business Continuity [SM-BC]), enables business services to continue operating even through a complete site failure, supporting applications to fail over transparently using a secondary copy.
-Manual intervention nor custom scripting are required to trigger a failover with SnapMirror active sync.
+There is no manual intervention or custom scripting required to trigger a failover with SnapMirror active sync.

 Available beginning with ONTAP 9.9.1, SnapMirror active sync is supported on AFF clusters, All-Flash SAN Array (ASA) clusters, and C-Series (AFF or ASA).
 Primary and secondary clusters must be of the same type: either ASA or AFF.
 SnapMirror active sync protects applications with iSCSI or FCP LUNs.